inhere/php-validate/README.md

-#php-validate
+# php-validate

-> a simple validate library of the php
+> a simple validate library of the php. the is for php5 branch.

 ### Install